toshi0607/Go-FAQ-Japanese-Edition/original.md

 Go turned out to be a fine language in which to implement a Go compiler, although that was not its original goal.
-Not being self-hosting from the beginning allowed Go's design to concentrate on its original use case, which was networked servers.
+Not being self-hosting from the beginning allowed Go’s design to concentrate on its original use case, which was networked servers.
 Had we decided Go should compile itself early on, we might have ended up with a language targeted more for compiler construction,